fhnmor21/broome/README.md

 * https://github.com/cocos2d/cocos2d-x
 * https://github.com/GarageGames/Torque2D

-This project is released under the MIT license.
+Files from this project is released under the MIT license.

+Files from other projects hold their original license.